project-open-data/project-open-data.github.io/v1.1/schema.md

 --------------          | --------------        | --------------
 bureauCode				| Bureau Code			| Federal agencies, combined agency and bureau code from [OMB Circular A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) in the format of `015:11`.
 programCode				| Program Code			| Federal agencies, list the primary program related to this data asset, from the [Federal Program Inventory](http://goals.performance.gov/sites/default/files/images/FederalProgramInventory_FY13_MachineReadable_091613.xls).
 Use the format of `015:001`
-accessLevelComment		| Access Level Comment 	| An explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
+rights		| Rights 	| This may include information regarding access or restrictions based on privacy, security, or other policies.
+This should also serve as an explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
 Text, 255 characters.
 accessURL				| Download URL        	| URL providing direct access to the downloadable distribution of a dataset.
 webService				| Endpoint            	| Endpoint of web service to access dataset.
 format					| Format              	| The file format or API type of the distribution.